ConvincibleMedia/jekyll-paginate-v3/readme.md

 Other behavioural notes:

 * Hidden content (`hidden: true`) is always excluded from pagination items.
-* Index pages are never included in paginated item sets.
 * Indexes generated from generated templates are marked with `page.pagination.generated: true`.